Fun facts about me

 36. I love hiking.
 My longest hike was 6 days in Tibet during the rainy season.

-38. I do things I’m afraid of to lose fear.
+38. In order to lose fear, I do things I’m afraid of.
 For example, I joined a diving club when I was a teenager, because I didn’t swim very well.
 Since then, I am no longer afraid of deep water.
 My fear of heights has become less since I go rock climbing from time to time.
 I am in a public speaking club to reduce my fear of speaking in front of people.
 A few years ago, I was voted best speaker in a debate duel.

 39. I hate to throw away food and often carry a container with me to take along my leftovers.

-40. Sleep is medicine and prevention for me.
+40. Sleep is medicine, prevention and pleasure for me.

-41. I often feel guilty when I see the poor living conditions of others in the world.
+41. I often feel guilty when I see the poor living conditions of other people in the world.

-43. I love travelling through a country as a backpacker on public transport, because it gives me a more intense experience of the country and its people.
+43. I love travelling through a country as a backpacker using public transport, because it gives me a more intense experience of the country and its people.

-44. I feel I belong to an international group rather than to a culturally homogeneous group.
+44. I have a stronger sense of belonging in an international group than in a culturally homogeneous group.

 45. I eat very slowly because otherwise I can’t taste the food.

 46. When people ask me what I like to eat, I always say “something tasty”.
-Because something can be prepared deliciously or not deliciously.
+Because something can be prepared tasty or not tasty.

-47. I’m very good at getting to the heart of complex things visually.
+47. I’m very good at simplifying complex things visually.

-49. I like to watch arthouse films and read thrillers, crime novels or entertainingly presented non-fiction.
+49. I like to watch arthouse films and read thrillers, crime novels or entertaining non-fiction.

 50. I rarely go to concerts, although I like music a lot.

-51. My first elementary school certificate stated: “Shau Chung likes to sing and dance”.
+51. My first primary school certificate stated: “Shau Chung likes to sing and dance”.

 52. My sports teacher told me that I danced “like a peasant”.
 After that, I discarded the plan to become a member of a dance club.
 After 10 years, I didn’t care anymore and took dance lessons again.

-53. I was one of two students in my class who was selected for the school choir at the audition.
-However, I didn’t want to join the choir, because I didn’t like the teacher and because there were only “nerds”.
+53. I was one of two students in my class who were selected for the school choir at an audition.
+However, I didn’t join the choir, because I didn’t like the teacher and because there were only “nerds”.

-54. I took piano lessons for a few years, but could never got enthusiastic about Mozart and Beethoven.
+54. I took piano lessons for a few years, but never got enthusiastic about Mozart and Beethoven.
 Until I discovered jazz and new music.
-But by then I had given up on it.
+But by then I had given up already.

-55. As a child, I dreamed of a car-free world and for that I wanted public transport to criss-cross the world like paternosters.
+55. As a child, I dreamed of a car-free world with public transport criss-crossing the world like paternosters.

-56. I don’t just want to experience the beautiful, wholesome things about people, but also the not-so-beautiful, vulnerable, dark things.
+56. I don’t want to experience only the beautiful, wholesome things about a person.
+I also want to know about the not-so-beautiful, vulnerable, dark sides of a person.
 That’s what makes a person for me.

-57. I always want to know WHY something is happening or has happened and WHY something needs to be done.
+57. I always want to know WHY something is happening or has happened and the reason WHY something needs to be done.

-59. I have been a member of Junior Chamber International since 2009 and have Senator status, the highest award for outstanding commitment to this international organisation.
+59. I have been a member of Junior Chamber International since 2009.
+Since 2020, I have the Senator status, the highest honour for outstanding contributions to the organisation.

 60. I am a member of the Frankfurt Working Group for Family Members of Individuals Living With Mental Illness and advise family members on a voluntary basis.

 61. I started reducing my waste a few years ago.
-I buy more at the weekly market and also at the supermarket I try to buy things that have no packaging.
+I buy more at the weekly market and also at the supermarket I try to buy things without packaging.
 I reuse the plastic and paper bags from the market, bakery, etc. or bring my own containers.
 I have also tried making my own washing-up liquid and washing my hair with rye flour.
-Both with not so great results, so I’m currently still sticking to bought products.
+Both with not so great results, so I’m currently still sticking to ready-made products.
 Someday I’ll try again.

 62. I did a 6-month communication course for parents.